Anthony Brabazon, 8th Earl of Meath

 M, #9155, b.
 4 March 1675, d.
 10 October 1735

-Sir William Courtenay, 2nd Bt. was born on 4 March 1675.1 He was the son of Francis Courtenay and Mary Boevey.1 He married Lady Anne Bertie, daughter of James Bertie, 1st Earl of Abingdon and Eleanora Lee, on 20 July 1704.1 He died on 10 October 1735 at age 60.1 He was buried on 11 October 1735 at Powderham, Devon, England.
+Sir William Courtenay, 2nd Bt. was born on 4 March 1675.1 He was the son of Francis Courtenay and Mary Boevey.1 He married Lady Anne Bertie, daughter of James Bertie, 1st Earl of Abingdon and Eleanora Lee, on 20 July 1704.1 He died on 10 October 1735 at age 60.1 He was buried on 11 October 1735 at Powderham, Devon, EnglandG.

 He held the office of Member of Parliament (M.P.)
-(Tory) for Devon from 1700/1 to 1710.1 He succeeded to the title of 6th Earl of Devon [E., 1553] on 4 August 1702, de jure.1 He succeeded to the title of 2nd Baronet Courtenay [E., 1645] on 4 August 1702.1 He held the office of Member of Parliament (M.P.)
+(Tory) for Devon from 1700/1 to 1710.1 He succeeded as the 6th Earl of Devon [E., 1553] on 4 August 1702, de jure.1 He succeeded as the 2nd Baronet Courtenay [E., 1645] on 4 August 1702.1 He held the office of Member of Parliament (M.P.)
 (Tory) for Devon between 1712 and 1735.1 He held the office of Lord-Lieutenant of Devon between 1714 and 1716.1 He held the office of Member of Parliament (M.P.)
 (Tory) for Honiton in 1715.1

 Children of Sir William Courtenay, 2nd Bt. and Lady Anne Bertie